 About me

 I am a first-year Ph.D. student at University of Illinois Urbana-Champaign advised by Prof. Xiaojing Liao.
-I previously worked with Prof. Min Suk Kang in Network Security and Privacy Lab at KAIST.
+Prior to doctoral studies, I worked with Prof. Min Suk Kang in Network Security and Privacy Lab at KAIST.

 News